jordiperendreu/wallet-kata/README.md

   doing the payment.
 * You can provide your `order_id` to the payment, so you can link the payment and your transaction.

-Using one

-of the two solutions would solve the problem.
+Using one of the two solutions would solve the problem.

+### Transactions Conciliation

+For any reason, during the top-up process can be interrupted and not completed totally, and with the current implementation this can happen.

+The solution could be a reconciliation process to try to recover the transaction and continue with the process, or a mixed system to notify us to review the problem.
+In this case, it would be very useful to implement the commented about the possibility to link the Transaction with the provider from the beginning, because with this, most of the errors could be solved automatically as we would have all the information to make programmatic validations with the Payment Provider.

 ### Performance